Brazilian Armed Forces: Armed conflicts involving Brazil

 Brazilian Expeditionary Force, initially composed of an infantry division, eventually covered all Brazilian military forces who participated in the conflict, including the Brazilian Air Force who did a remarkable job in the last nine months of war with 445 missions executed.
 Offensive: 2546, Defensive: 4.

 Brazilian military coups d'état

-Although no military coups occurred during the 67 years of the Brazilian Empire, the Republican period experienced 4 military coups d'état in the 75 years between 1889 and 1964.
+The Republican period experienced several military coups d'état in the 75 years between 1889 and 1964, such as: